StockwatchDev/application_settings/docs/7-Recipes.md

 section.
 An example on how to do this can be found in the file [`tests/test_initialization_import.py`](https://github.com/StockwatchDev/application_settings/blob/develop/tests/test__initialization_import.py)
 (also part of the source distribution of this package).

+### Library package case

+It can be that you have defined a ConfigSection for your library package and that your library also has module globals or class variables that need to be initialized with fields defined in that ConfigSection.

+The normal situation would be that your ConfigSection and the module with configurable module globals are both imported in the `__init__.py` file of your package.
+Unfortunately, this implies that there is no way to `set` or `load` values for your ConfigSection before the configurable module globals are initialized.

+The only way that we currently see to handle such a situation properly is the following:

+- make a separate package for the ConfigSection (i.e., isolated from your libary package)
+- `import` that config package first, `set` (or `load`) the config values and only then import your library package (which will also import the config package, but the singleton has been initialized now).